 - Other failing components: For some drivers, replacing their engine leaves them with a like-new vehicle that will last for years to come.
 For other drivers, the engine is just the beginning of their vehicle troubles.
-If your car is experiencing issues with the frame, exhaust, suspension, and other system components beyond the engine, you may consider replacing it instead.
+If your car is experiencing issues with the HVAC, frame, catalytic converter, suspension, headlights, and other system components beyond the engine, you may consider replacing it instead.

 Remanufactured Engines: Your Replacement Middleground

 Remanufactured engines are engines that have been previously repaired and restored.
 They offer an alternative solution to both new engine installations and vehicle replacements.
 Remanufactured engines are more affordable than new engines while still offering a reliable solution to your vehicle problems.

 If you are wary about installing a remanufactured engine, consider partnering with a mechanic that offers a service warranty.
 Chapel Hill Tire, for example, extends our 3-year/36,000-mile service warranty to remanufactured engines to give drivers peace of mind and protection.